OpenType: Layout tags

 OpenType Layout tags are 4-byte character strings that identify the scripts, language systems, features and baselines in an OpenType Layout font.
 Microsoft's Layout tag registry establishes conventions for naming and using these tags.
 OpenType features are created by using the tags in creating feature scripts that describe how characters are to be manipulated to make the desired feature.
 These feature scripts can be created and incorporated into OpenType fonts by advanced font editors such as FontLab Studio, AsiaFont Studio, and FontForge.

 Operating system and application support for layout tags varies widely.

 Script tags

 Script tags identify the scripts (writing systems) represented in an OpenType font.
 Each tag corresponds to contiguous character code ranges in Unicode.
 A script tag can consist of 4 or fewer lowercase letters, such as ar [sic] for the Arabic alphabet, cy [sic] for the Cyrillic script and la [sic] for the Latin alphabet.
 The math script tag, added by Microsoft for Cambria Math, has been added to the specification.

 Language system tags

 Language system tags identify the language systems supported in an OpenType font.
 Examples include ARA for Arabic, ESP for Spanish, HYE for Armenian, etc. In general, the codes are not the same as ISO 639-2 codes.

+These tags can be used to select local variants of letters that share a single Unicode code point.
+For instance, the Serbian and Macedonian Cyrillic alphabet has some language-specific glyphs for certain letters, which are only preferred and are not strictly mandated.